xtermjs/xterm.js/README.md

 # term.js

-A terminal written in javascript.
+A full xterm clone written in javascript.
 Used by [tty.js](https://github.com/chjj/tty.js).

 ## Example